Pronounced: die-a-BET-ik nuh-FROP-uh-thee

 If the kidney failure progresses you may eventually need a kidney transplant .

-To help reduce your chances of getting diabetic nephropathy, take the following steps:
+To help reduce your chances of diabetic nephropathy:

 American Diabetes Association